MrAlaux/Nugget-Doom/README.md

 - **Key-binding for Computer Area Map cheat**
 - Reenabled **_'NOMOMENTUM'_** cheat [p.f.
 Crispy Doom]

-For more details, see the _New Nugget Doom cheats_ section of `docs/cheats.md`.
+For a complete list with more details, see the _New Nugget Doom cheats_ section of `docs/cheats.md`.

 ### Miscellaneous